philip-roy-jones/Philip-Jones-Portfolio/README.md

 <body>
     <h1>Portfolio Website - README</h1>
     <h2>About</h2>
     <p>This repository was intended to serve as the foundation for my personal portfolio website, where I planned to showcase my projects, skills, and experiences.
-The project was started over 9 months ago, but progress was paused due to the need for more quality projects to feature on the site.</p>
+The project was started on November 7th, 2023, but progress was paused due to the need for more quality projects to feature on the site.</p>
     <h2>Current Status</h2>
     <p>The project is currently on hiatus.
 While the basic structure was laid out, I decided to put development on hold until I have more completed projects that accurately represent my skills and expertise.
 The plan is to revisit and continue building the portfolio once I have accumulated a sufficient number of showcase-worthy projects.</p>
     <h2>Technologies Planned</h2>